Location: 18 Hoxsey Street

 Classroom Committee: Barron Koralesky, Isabella Huang, JoAnne Moran, Kath Kilventon, Lois Banta, Rita Coppola-Wallace, Tiku Majumder, Thomas P. Murtagh, Amy Gehring, David Tucker-Smith, Jonathan Leamon, Mea Cook, Susan Loepp, Steven Fein

-Interiors Committee: JoAnne Moran, Lori A. Pedersen, Laura Smalarz, Rita Coppola-Wallace, Mihai Stoiciu, Mea Cook, Phoebe Cohen, Safa Zaki
+Interiors Committee: JoAnne Moran, Lori A. Pedersen, Laura Smalarz, Mihai Stoiciu, Mea Cook, Phoebe Cohen, Safa Zaki

-Williams College is renovating and expanding its science center facilities to create needed labs and classrooms, to modernize facilities, and to bring them into compliance with modern academic and code standards.
-The North addition includes the removal and replacement of Bronfman Science Center with a similarly sized building which will house more flexible space, including classrooms, a large auditorium, labs, offices, and collaborative spaces for Math/Stats, Psychology, and Geoscience Departments.
+Williams College has been renovating and expanding its science center facilities to create needed labs and classrooms, to modernize facilities, and to bring them into compliance with modern academic and code standards.
+The north science building addition project, now known as the Wachenheim Science Center, included the removal and replacement of Bronfman Science Center with a slightly larger building which houses more flexible space, including classrooms, a larger auditorium, labs, offices, and collaborative spaces for Math/Stats, Psychology, and Geoscience Departments.